GLOBAL MARKETS-Shares steady on hopes for rate-hike hiatus in June

 By Lawrence White and Koh Gui Qing

-NEW YORK/LONDON, June 5 (Reuters) - World stocks rose and the dollar steadied on Monday as investors bet that the Federal Reserve will not raise rates in June after data last week showed slowing U.S. wage growth, while oil prices jumped after Saudi Arabia vowed big output cuts.
+NEW YORK/LONDON, June 5 (Reuters) - World stocks and the dollar dipped on Monday as investors mulled whether the Federal Reserve will refrain from raising rates in June after data last week showed slowing U.S. wage growth, while oil prices steadied after Saudi Arabia vowed big output cuts.

-The benchmark S&P 500 Index .SPXwas little changed, the Nasdaq Composite Index .IXIC gained 0.29% and the Dow Jones Industrial Index .DJI lost 0.35%.
+The benchmark S&P 500 Index .SPX lost 0.2%, the Nasdaq Composite Index .IXIC was little changed and the Dow Jones Industrial Index .DJI dropped 0.59%.

 Japan's Nikkei .N225 had surged 2.1% to stand above 32,000 for the first time since July 1990.